Little Cypress-Mauriceville Consolidated Independent School District

 Little Cypress-Mauriceville Consolidated Independent School District is a public school district located in northeastern Orange County, Texas (USA).

-The district serves the communities of Little Cypress and Mauriceville.
+The district serves the communities of Forest Heights, Little Cypress, and Mauriceville as well as sections of Orange.

 In 2009, the school district was rated "academically unacceptable" by the Texas Education Agency.

-In 2017 LCM High was affected by flooding when Hurricane Harvey hit Orange, Texas.
+In 2017, Little Cypress-Mauriceville High was affected by flooding when Hurricane Harvey hit Orange, Texas.